Riddhiman2005/Cipher-Master/README.md

 # Languages Used #

--CSS: Used for styling the application and creating an appealing visual interface.
+-CSS: Used for styling the application and creating an appealing visual interface.<br>
--HTML: Used for structuring the page and organizing the different elements.
+-HTML: Used for structuring the page and organizing the different elements.<br>
--JavaScript: Used for handling the encrypting- decrypting logic
+-JavaScript: Used for handling the encrypting- decrypting logic <br>

 # Usage #